-For 8 years as a pastry chef, I would bake up a storm every morning, filling pastry cases with moist blueberry scones, crunchy top blueberry muffins, and, of course, blueberry cupcakes!
+For 8 years as a pastry chef, I would bake up a storm every morning, filling pastry cases with moist blueberry scones, which are just as divine as my crunchy top blueberry muffins, and, of course, blueberry cupcakes!
 Surprisingly…the cupcakes were never a top seller.
 Crazy, I know, but they never delivered the same bold blueberry flavor.

-The challenge was accepted: create a blueberry cupcake bursting with flavor…so I went all in with triple the blueberries!
+The challenge was accepted: to create a blueberry cupcake bursting with flavor… so I went all in with triple the blueberries!
 Freeze-dried blueberry powder for a natural purple color, sweet blueberry filling, and swirls of blueberry frosting on top.
 They’re moist, fluffy, and easily made from scratch, with bakery-quality results every time!

 Hooked on blueberries?
-One of my favorite blueberry recipes of all time is my cinnamon rolls filled with blueberry jam.
-Like these cupcakes, they’re filled to the brim with fresh blueberry flavor!
+One of my all-time favorite blueberry recipes is my cinnamon rolls filled with blueberry jam.
+Like these blueberry-filled cupcakes, they’re filled to the brim with fresh blueberry flavor!

 Let’s Bake Them!